olivia-mauger/tutorials/docs/source/inheritance.rst

 Two important keywords in **Shadow** are ``constant`` and ``protected``.

-By definition, if a member variable is marked with the keyword ``constant`` this means that once it is initialized, its **value can never change**.
+By definition, if a member variable is marked with the keyword ``constant``, this means that once it is initialized, its **value can never change**.
 Technically, if a member variable is ``constant``, it is no longer a member variable because it does not belong to a specific object/instance of the class.
 It has the same unchanging value for every object.
 The types that can be marked as ``constant`` are primitives, arrays, and ``String`` values.
 In addition, constants can be declared as ``public``, ``private``, or ``protected``, as outside classes/code may need to access/know their values.

 Now you may be asking, what does the keyword  ``protected`` mean?
 If a ``constant`` or method is marked as ``protected``, it means that it can only be accessed within the class itself and in any classes that extend it.
 Using our example from the previous section, if a method in ``Employee`` had been marked as ``protected``, only its children (e.g. ``Waiter``) and an employee object would be able to call it.